vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Bee_</sub><br>
+<sub>_The Night Journey_</sub><br>
-**Surah An-Nahl** (16: 90)
+**Surah Al-Isra** (17: 23)

-> Indeed, Allah commands justice, grace, as well as generosity to close relatives.
-He forbids indecency, wickedness, and aggression.
-He instructs you so perhaps you will be mindful.
+> For your Lord has decreed that you worship none but Him.
+And honour your parents.
+If one or both of them reach old age in your care, never say to them ˹even˺ ‘ugh,’ nor yell at them.
+Rather, address them respectfully.

-— Rabi' al-Thani 12, 1446H
+— Rabi' al-Thani 13, 1446H
 <!-- AYAHADAY:END -->

 <br>